NehaMeena1234/Java-Projects/README.md

 *Step 3.* Open NetBeans and navigate to the folder where you cloned or downloaded the project.
 Select the project to open it.

 *Step 4.* Obtain OpenWeatherMap API Key by
- - Sign up at OpenWeatherMap to get an API key.
+- Sign up at [OpenWeatherMap](https://home.openweathermap.org/users/sign_up) to get an API key.
- - Insert the API key into the WeatherServlet.java file: private static final String API_KEY = "your_openweathermap_api_key";
+- Insert the API key into the `WeatherServlet.java` file as follows: private static final String API_KEY = "your_openweathermap_api_key";

 *Step 5.* Start the Tomcat server, then run the project in NetBeans.
 Access the application in your browser at: http://localhost:8080/WeatherMonitoring/weather